 JLA: What type of barriers and challenges is NOMA Wisconsin trying to address?

 Muhammad: “Many minority children don’t even know what architecture is.
-They want to be what you see on tv like a basketball player.
-We work to bridge the gap of knowledge minorities have regarding architecture.
+They want to be what you see on TV, like a basketball player.
+We work to bridge the gap of knowledge that minorities have regarding architecture.
 With everything that’s happened in 2020, it’s clear how there’s a lack of minorities in leadership.
 NOMA wants to change that.
 We help our members build leadership skills which in turn makes them great candidates for leadership roles within their firms and the community where they can make an even bigger impact.”

 Rafeeq: “The architecture industry is predominantly white males.
 In general, you won’t find many minority children who know or have interacted with professionals who look like them.

 Though African Americans make up 13% of the country’s population, only about 2% of licensed architects (113,554) in the U.S. are African-American.
 While women overall are underrepresented, they account for 36% of licensed architects.
 African-American women make up a scant two-tenths of a percent of licensed architects in the U.S., for a total of just 196 practitioners.